-Cocoa powder transforms waffle batter in a deep, dark, and enchanted way, making a fine dessert — delicious served warm with a pour of hot fudge sauce, a cold and creamy scoop of vanilla ice cream, or a swirl of whipped cream.
-Once you’ve lingered over these on a casual late-night weekend, you may forget about making plain waffles ever again.–Lisa Yockelson
+Cocoa powder transforms waffle batter in a deep, dark, and enchanted way, making a fine dessert of these dark chocolate waffles—delicious served warm with a pour of hot fudge sauce, a cold and creamy scoop of vanilla ice cream, or a swirl of whipped cream.
+Once you’ve lingered over these, you may forget about making plain waffles ever again.–Lisa Yockelson

 Dark Chocolate Waffles Recipe